iakhan18/Python-for-starters/README.md

 - Fundamentals of Python language
 - Object-Oriented Programming and other advanced concepts
-- Manipulating matrices using NumPy
+- File handling in Python
-- Data Wrangling with Pandas
+- Control statements
-- Visualizing Data using Matplotlib
+- Data structure like lists etc.